-Penman and Jake.
+Nevertheless, there are some similarities between the Penman and Jake.
 Both have black-line bodies, four fingers, and large half-moon smiles, and their feet are pointed outward.
 But even these similarities have important differences, or are not protectable expression.
 For example, Jake's fingers appear stubbier.
-The choice to display the figures' feet outward also naturally flows from the common idea of drawing a two-dimensional stick figure and is thus unprotected.34
+The choice to display the figures' feet outward also naturally flows from the common idea of drawing a two-dimensional stick figure and is thus unprotected.33

 Do not mistake this for originality reasoning.
 Even if Blehm was the first person to draw a stick figure, he could not thereby use copyright to control all stick figures.
 Idea/expression operates a bit like a tax off the top.
-In every creative work, the ideas (even if wholly original) are free for all to use; only the particular expression of them in the work is subject to copyriught.
+In every creative work, the ideas (even if wholly original) are free for all to use; only the particular expression of them in the work is subject to copyright.
 As Learned Hand explained in a canonical copyright case, Nichols v.
 Universal Pictures Corp.: